JosepMariaBlasco/rexx-parser/Token.md

 ## Inserted tokens

 [The Rexx Parser](TheRexxParser.md) inserts a number of tokens in the program token sequence.
-Some of these tokens are inserted following the Rexx language definition: for example, a semicolon is implied by any line end.
+Some of these tokens are inserted following the Rexx language definition: for example, a semicolon is implied by any line end, except when inside a classic comment.
 Some other tokens go beyond these definitions, and they are inserted as a convenience for the programmer.
 For example, a semicolon is inserted at the beginning of each program: this ensures that all clauses are delimited by a starting and an ending semicolon.

 Inserted tokens are characterized by the fact that their extent is null, that is, they occupy no space: